MathuxNY-73/leetcode/ArrayAndString/README.md

       them in the string.
 The time complexity of this solution is O(N) since I run once through the string.
 It uses O(2*N) = O(N) extra space.
 - [X] Submit solution.
 Got correct in 20 ms with 14 MB
+- [X] Implemented a new solution based this time on the interval of the values that the balance between opening and closing parenthesis can take.
+At each character we will compute the bounds of the interval.
+This solution runs in O(N) and needs O(1) extra space.
+- [X] Submit solution.
+Got correct in 28 ms with 13.8 MB
 - [X] Problem solved